lurkin/FTA/README.md

 # FTA
-Application which provide synchronization file with the main server.
-Server can store file in database, which could be manual choosen.
-Repo include source code of dektop client and file-handling server.
+An application that provides a synchronization file with the main server.
+The server can store the file in a database, which can be selected manually.
+The repository contains the source code of the desktop client and file server.